leehookk/Ticket-System/README.md

 ## Instructions:

-To use the the ticket viewer CLI, download and run the file: ZendeskTicketViewer/src/ticketviewer/ticketViewer.java
+To use the the ticket viewer CLI, run the file: ZendeskTicketViewer/src/ticketviewer/ticketViewer.java

-To run unit tests, download and run the file: ZendeskTicketViewer/src/test/ticketTest.java
+To run unit tests, run the file: ZendeskTicketViewer/src/test/ticketTest.java